sloretz/gz_ament/README.md

-# Gazebo Experimental using Ament
+# Gazebo using Ament

-This repo contains everything needed to build gazebo experimental using ament.
+This repo contains everything needed to build gazebo using ament.

 ## Prerequisites